curelladeng/MTA-Turnstile-Data/Project_Proposal.md

 ### Analysis Objective
-The NYC Department of Health and Mental Hygiene(NYC DOHMH) plans to provide some resources such as free masks, sanitizers and booklets with safety information in subway stations to protect the public's health against Covid.
+The NYC Department of Health and Mental Hygiene(NYC DOHMH) plans to provide some resources such as free masks, sanitizers and booklets with health guidance in subway stations to protect the public's health against Covid.
 * Visualize the trends of Covid-19 confirmed cases by boroughs of NY.
 * Analyze correlations between subway usages and the number of Covid cases confirmed by boroughs of NY.